IRS Form 3800 Instructions

 Here, you’ll enter the amount of the specified credit on the applicable line.

-Report the investment tax credit as reported on IRS Form 3468, as applicable.
+Report the energy credit under Section 48 as reported on Part VI on IRS Form 3468, as applicable.

 Report the work opportunity credit from IRS Form 5884.